The principle

 Safeguarding architecture, not safeguarding theatre.

 A two-week trial.
-Setup in 24 hours.
+Setup in 1 hour.
 The same architecture you've just read about.